Azaya89/azaya89.github.io/README.md

 `legend`, a  property of a Bokeh figure that allows you to add a legend to the plot is used to add and customise the legend of the plot.

 Always remember to run `output_notebook()` in order to display your plots inline if you are using jupyter notebook.

+**Density Plots**

+Histograms are usually the most common method of visualising density distributions.
+Consider the following data set:

+    # import libraries
+    import pandas as pd
+    ​
+    data = {
+        'age_range':['0-5',
+                    '6-10',
+                    '11-15',
+                    '16-20',
+                    '21-25',
+                    '26-30',
+                    '31-35',
+                    '36-40',
+                    '41-45',
+                    '46-50',
+                    '51-55',
+                    '56-60'],
+        'count':[36,19,18,99,139,121,76,74,54,50,26,22],
+        }
+    ​
+    age_interval = list(range(0,61,5))

+We can visualise the age distribution in this data set using a histogram as follows:

+    from bokeh.plotting import figure, show

+    p = figure(title="Age Distribution",
+            sizing_mode="stretch_width",
+            width=100,
+            height=400,
+            toolbar_location=None,
+            )
+    p.quad(left=age_interval[:-1],
+        right=age_interval[1:],
+        bottom=0,
+        top=data['count'],
+        color='skyblue',
+        line_color='white',
+        line_width=2.5,
+        alpha=0.9)

+    p.xaxis.axis_label = "Age range"
+    p.yaxis.axis_label = "Count"

+    show(p)

+​
+The `quad()` method is a Bokeh glyph method used to create a quadrilateral shape with four vertices.
+It takes in four lists of coordinates, which correspond to the x and y coordinates of the four vertices, and optional parameters to customize the appearance of the glyph.

+Here are the parameters for the `quad()` method:

+*left* (float): The x-coordinates of the left edges of the quads.

+*right* (float): The x-coordinates of the right edges of the quads.

+*bottom* (float): The y-coordinates of the bottom edges of the quads.

+*top* (float): The y-coordinates of the top edges of the quads.

+These parameters can be lists or arrays of values that specify the coordinates of each quad.
+In addition to these required parameters, the quad() method also accepts the following optional parameters:

+*color* (str): The color of the quad outlines.

+*alpha* (float): The transparency of the quad outlines and fills.

+*line_width* (float): The width of the quad outlines.

+*line_color* (str): The color of the quad outlines.

+*line_alpha* (float): The transparency of the quad outlines.

+*fill_color* (str): The fill color of the quads.

+*fill_alpha* (float): The transparency of the quad fills.

+​